dmitriychunikhin/promises/README.md

 # promises
-Loosely implementation of promises in VFP
+Implementation of promises in VFP

+## usage
+sample.prg